ExaWorks/psij-python/QuickStart.md

 2. `conda activate psij`

-Install psij from the github repository:
+Install psij from the GitHub repository:

-1. Clone repository into your working directory:
+1. Clone the repository into your working directory:

     `git clone https://github.com/ExaWorks/psij-python.git`